Why Anxious Dogs Love Mobile Grooming

 Even with mobile grooming, there are things you can do as an owner to make the experience easier for your dog:

-Tire them out beforehand.
 A long walk or play session before the appointment can help burn off nervous energy.
 A tired dog is often a calmer dog.

-Keep the morning routine normal.
-Don't make a big deal about grooming day.
+Don’t make a big deal about grooming day.
 Feed them at the usual time.
 Let them outside as usual.
-The more normal everything feels, the less anxious they'll be.
+The more normal everything feels, the less anxious they’ll be.

-Consider calming aids.
 Some dogs do well with calming treats or pheromone sprays before grooming.
 Talk to your vet about options that might help your dog feel more relaxed without sedation.

 Not All Anxiety Looks the Same